MxUpdate/Manual/src/documentation/wiki/CI_UI_Channel.md

 content of MX portals.
 For a deep instruction see the "MQL Guide" or "Business Modeler Guide" of the "ENOVIAvStudio Modeling Platform".

-The configuration item 'channel' of the !MxUpdate Update tool does not handle channels which are defined as user's workspace item.
+**Hint!** The configuration item 'channel' of the !MxUpdate Update tool does not handle channels which are defined as user's workspace item.

 ----
 ##Handled Properties
-This channel properties could be handled from !MxUpdate:
+This channel properties could be handled from MxUpdate:
   * description
   * hidden flag
   * height